Jerrody/paradise_atmos_rs/README.md

 I need only to index an array of `oxygen`s and take an `oxygen` of `gas_mixture` by it's id that is internal id in BYOND game instance.
 As the result, this is ops are very fast and should be very cheap to operate with data per server's tick.

 # Features
-`profile`- this is an optional feature that enabled visual profiling via `Tracy`, you will start see execution time of methods that was migrated to Rust like `fire` proc from DM in profiler.
+`profile`- this is an optional feature that enables visual profiling via `Tracy`, you will start see execution time of methods that was migrated to Rust like `fire` proc from DM in profiler.

-`profile-proc` - this is an optional feature that enabled visual profiling via `Tracy`, you will start see whole execution time from the hook to return from the hook.
+`profile-proc` - this is an optional feature that enables visual profiling via `Tracy`, you will start see whole execution time from the hook to return from the hook.